kdcgarber/5v-Power-supply-change/README.md

 ### https://github.com/hallorant/bigmit/tree/master/model1usb

-Tim's document provides way more options and detail, these are my notes based on his work from his original doc.
+Tim's document provides many more options and detail, these are my notes based on his work from his original doc.
 His path is great and is what I followed.
-This is not to take credit for any of his work, its just my path following his great doc.
+This is not to take credit for any of his work, its just my path following his great document to help me remember what I did.
 So, thanks Tim for your notes that I could follow.
 Others should use his doc to get a clear picture of the choices and path to follow.
-I'll be using a lot of his words/pics for my notes and just altering them some as I log my work to get power working again on my model-1.
+I'll be using a lot of his words/pics for my notes and just altering them some as I log my work to get power working again on my model 1.

 The changes required to switch to 5 volts are pretty simple, it but does require a trace cut and the removal of several components from the motherboard.
 Several wires are then soldered in place.
 Finally, a 5-pin DIN to USB-A cable is constructed.
-I run mine now on just a small USB power plug, the same as you use for a phone.
+I run mine now on just a very good small USB power plug.
 Seems handy and easy.
 The outside of the computer is unmodified and is indistinguishable from a stock Model 1.
 The power switch still works just as normal as does the reset button.
 For my change I replaced the 4116 memory with 4164 (64K used as 16K).
 This simplifies the modification and allows the entire computer to run off 5V DC power.
-I'll look after this (maybe) to enabling all 64k of the mem.
-I saw an article on the change and Ill see if thats an option.
+I'll take a look after this (maybe) to enabling all 64k of the memory.
+I saw an article on the change and I'll see if thats an option.

 Other Helpful information found on:
 *  https://mattpilz.com/trs-80-model-1-repair-guide/